 When a pedestrian is hit by a car or truck, the aftermath can be overwhelming for those involved.
-Typically, when these accidents occur the driver is at fault for hitting the pedestrian.
-Understanding how a Houston auto pedestrian accident happens as well as how liability is determined helps keep both drivers and pedestrians informed should the unexpected happen.
+Typically, when these accidents occur, the driver is at fault for hitting the pedestrian.
+Understanding how a Houston auto-pedestrian accident happens as well as how liability is determined helps keep both drivers and pedestrians informed should the unexpected happen.

-Auto Pedestrian Accident Liability
+Auto-Pedestrian Accident Liability

-Typically, the driver is held responsible for car accidents involving pedestrians because drivers often drive recklessly, under the influence of alcohol or drugs, distracted, or fail to abide by state traffic laws.
+Typically, the driver is held responsible for car accidents involving pedestrians because drivers often drive recklessly, under the influence of alcohol or drugs, are distracted, or fail to abide by state traffic laws.
 In these instances, negligent drivers will be held liable for any damages caused.

 Pedestrians have the right of way in certain road conditions or designated locations.
 An experienced personal injury lawyer can revisit the scene of an accident to determine who had the right of way.
 The Texas Transportation Code governs the rules of the road within the state, which includes a specific section that pertains solely to pedestrians.
 According to Texas Transportation Code, Title 7 §552, pedestrians do not have legal access to all roadways – in fact, they may be forbidden to walk across highways, bridges, and busy roads in high-traffic areas.
 Roads, where pedestrians have access, contain rules, traffic signals, and signs that instruct them on how and when to cross the street.
 In addition, under §552.006, a pedestrian must use a sidewalk when provided and available.
 All of this means where the accident occurred can make a huge difference in an auto pedestrian accident case.